dilapidation dispute

 How can tenants avoid dilapidations disputes?

-As a tenant, when your lease expires for a commercial property, it is essential to understand your obligations in order to reduce risk of dispute.
-To facilitate a smooth exit tenants need to be aware of, and understand, dilapidations clauses within a lease.
-Prior to signing, they should seek advice on the ramifications of failing to meet their obligations, and obtain professional assistance if unsure about any aspect.
+As a tenant, when your lease expires for a commercial property, it is essential to understand your obligations in order to reduce the risk of dispute.
+To facilitate a smooth exit, tenants need to be aware of and understand dilapidations clauses within a lease.
+Prior to signing, they should seek advice on the ramifications of failing to meet their obligations and obtain professional assistance if unsure about any aspect.

 It’s also worth noting that, if a clause regarding Interim Schedules of Dilapidations is included, the landlord may send dilapidations schedules at various points during the lease term, in addition to the final schedule six months prior to exit.
 By preparing to undertake repairs well before the end of the tenancy, both financially and practically, tenants can avoid disagreement with their landlord in respect of dilapidations.